karmab/kcli-ztp/docs/index.md

 Successfully installed appdirs-1.4.4 debtcollector-2.0.1 decorator-4.4.2 dogpile.cache-0.9.2 iso8601-0.1.12 jmespath-0.9.5 keystoneauth1-4.0.0 msgpack-1.0.0 munch-2.5.0 netaddr-0.7.19 openstacksdk-0.46.0 os-service-types-1.7.0 osc-lib-2.0.0 oslo.config-8.0.2 oslo.i18n-4.0.1 oslo.serialization-3.1.1 oslo.utils-4.1.1 python-cinderclient-7.0.0 python-ironicclient-4.1.0 python-keystoneclient-4.0.0 python-novaclient-17.0.0 python-openstackclient-5.2.0 requestsexceptions-1.4.0 rfc3986-1.4.0 simplejson-3.17.0 wrapt-1.12.1
 ```

 Beyond typical packages, we also install openstack and ironic client for troubleshooting purposes only.

-It's not strictly needed as Ironic is to be seen as an implementation detail, but is still helpful to check check progress of the masters deployment.
+It's not strictly needed as Ironic is to be seen as an implementation detail, but can still be helpful to check check progress of the masters deployment.

 # Network requisites

-In this section, we configure networking with nmcli the same way it would be done in the provisioning node by creating appropriate bridges
+In this section, we configure networking with nmcli the same way it would be done in the provisioning node by creating appropriate bridges:

 ```
 /root/03_network.sh